DFE-Digital/find-information-about-academies-and-trusts/docs/adrs/0012-ClosedXML-package-usage.md

 - Prevalence and wide community usage (15.5k daily downloads).
 - Open-source MIT license, which avoids potential licensing costs.
-- Simplified API that wraps around OpenXML, making it easier for developers to interact with Excel files.
+- Simplified wrapper around OpenXML, making it easier for developers to interact with Excel files.

 Given that our use case is straightforward and doesn't rely on complex or bleeding-edge functionality, the risk of using ClosedXML is minimal.
 However, we will take care when upgrading to newer versions, reviewing the release notes for breaking changes.